-- A. Employees will receive four (4) five (5) floating holidays each year.
-The proration of hours for holiday pay for Core Holidays will apply to floating holidays. - B. PTO eligible employees will receive two (2) three (3) floating holidays on January 1 for use by June 30, and two (2) floating holidays on July 1 for use by December 31.(starting in 2022) - C. Employees, who are on an unpaid leave of absence on the grant date, will receive a holiday grant depending upon when the employee returns.
+- A. Employees will receive five (5) floating holidays each year.
+The proration of hours for holiday pay for Core Holidays will apply to floating holidays. - B. Through June 30, 2025, PTO eligible employees will receive three (3) floating holidays on January 1 for use by June 30, and two (2) floating holidays on July 1 for use by December 31 (starting in 2022).-Effective July 1, 2025, PTO eligible employees will receive two (2) floating holidays on July 1st, and three (3) floating holidays on January 1st, for use by June 30th. - C. Employees, who are on an unpaid leave of absence on the grant date, will receive a holiday grant depending upon when the employee returns.
 If the employee returns during the months of January March or July September, he will receive a full bi-annual grant.
-If an employee returns during the months of April June or October December, the employee will receive half of the bi-annual grant. - D. Floating holidays must be used within the period granted and will expire after June 30 and December 31, respectively; unused days do not carry over to the next grant period.
+If an employee returns during the months of April June or October December, the employee will receive half of the bi-annual grant. - D. Floating holidays must be used within the period granted and will expire after June 30th and December 31st, respectively.
+Effective July 1, 2025, floating holidays will expire after June 30th each year.
+Unused days do not carry over to the next grant period.
 The Red Cross will endeavor through the time off request process as managed by AP&S and Management, to apply available floating holiday time prior applying accrued and unused PTO time, upon employee request.

-- E. Floating holidays are paid at the employee's regular rate of pay, may be used in one-hour increments and are required to be scheduled and approved in advance.
+The five (5) floating holidays are recognized as being in acknowledgment of Martin Luther King Jr. Day, President's Day, Juneteenth, Indigenous People's Day and Veteran's Day.
+The Red Cross will make its best effort to approve floating holiday time-off requests in respect to these five (5) days each year and in compliance with any state laws. - E. Floating holidays are paid at the employee's regular rate of pay, may be used in one-hour increments and are required to be scheduled and approved in advance.
 For Collections Employees, floating holidays may be used to supplement regularly scheduled weekly hours not to exceed forty-hours in one week. - F. Employees cannot receive both floating holiday pay and regular pay for the same day. - G. Floating holidays are not paid out at termination of employment, unless required by state law.